moneroguides/1x01-importing-public-keys-and-verifying-hashes/script.md

 To put everything we've just done into practice we're going to verify the install files for the official Monero software.
 So let's head over to the official Monero [github repository](https://github.com/monero-project/monero) and click on the "Releases" link on the right hand side.
 The latest release will be at the top of the page.

 Scroll down to "Official Download Links" and download the file that suits you best.
-For me it's the 64-bit Linux version.
+For me it's the 64-bit Windows version.

 Now that it's downloaded we’ll need two important pieces of information: